I watched terrified Britons flee Lebanon in 2006 – I fear it will happen again

 The Navy laid on food, hot drinks and blankets for the overnight voyage back to Limassol.
 Once there, the now exhausted refugees were led to processing centres to start the new chapter of their lives.
 Of those taken directly to Cyprus, just over 1,000 travelled on to the UK.

 Completed in a matter of days, the evacuation was deemed a success, a feat of planning and execution.
-As war inches ever closer in 2024, the new government should take heed of a blueprint that worked.
+As war inches ever closer in 2024 and Sir Keir Starmer calls for the “immediate” evacuation of British citizens, the new government should take heed of a blueprint that worked.

 Join our commenting forum